-The role of the Medical Commander at the scene of an emergency is to:
+The role of the Health Commander at the scene of an emergency is to:

 - Arrange resources required.

 - Provide triage, (prioritise patients for treatment).

 - Co-ordinate transport of patients.

-- Determine destination of patients.
+Determine destination of patients.

-The Colac Otway Shire has two hospitals; Colac Area Health in Colac and Otway Health & Community Services in Apollo Bay.
+The Colac Otway Shire has two hospitals; Colac Area Health in Colac and Great Ocean Road Health in Apollo Bay.
 These are the two main medical facilities able to cope with a number of casualties.
 Larger numbers of casualties and more serious injuries will be transported by road or air to other hospitals.

-6.32 Provision of Volunteer Assistance
+6.43 Provision of Volunteer Assistance

-Many community organisations will have resources that can be of used in an emergency.
-All offers of voluntary assistance will be referred to Victoria's Volunteering Portal
+Many community organisations will have resources that can be of use in an emergency.
+All offers of voluntary assistance will be referred to Volunteering Victoria through their portal.

-Volunteers in the area of Personal Support will be coordinated by the designated lead agency, who will manage their deployment and issues like appropriate training and checks, for example Police Checks, Working with Children Checks etc.
+Volunteers in the area of Personal Support will be coordinated by the designated lead agency, who will manage their deployment and issues like appropriate training and checks, for example Police Checks, Working with Children Checks etc. See Section 5.41.6 for more details on volunteer agencies.

-6.32.1 Volunteer Compensation Arrangements
+6.43.1 Volunteer Compensation Arrangements

-The Act makes provision for compensation, under normal WorkCover arrangements, for volunteer emergency workers who suffer personal injury or death while engaging in, training for, standing by to perform, or travelling to or from, duties performed for agencies under the response plan or the recovery plan.
+The Emergency Management Act 1986 makes provision for compensation, under normal WorkCover arrangements, for volunteer emergency workers who suffer personal injury or death while engaging in, training for, standing by to perform, or travelling to or from, duties performed for agencies under the response plan or the recovery plan.